XcooBee/xcoobee-js-sdk/README.md

 If your application is under development and you need to work with events you can use the `poller` program.
 The poller program is a single page application that you can access from the `poller` directory of the repo.
 We recommend that you copy the contents to a local webserver.
 It acts as bridge to XcooBee events for you.
 This will allow relay events without  the need to publish your website.

-## API Function Reference
+## SDK Function Call Reference

-You can generate an API function reference by calling the documentation command `npm run build:docs` from your terminal.
+You can generate an SDK function reference by calling the documentation command `npm run build:docs` from your terminal.
 This will generate function call signatures for all exposed functions in the `/dist` folder.

+## Tests

+### Running Unit Tests

+You can use the following command line to run unit test to validate the project

+TODO: add command lin

+### Running Integration Tests

+When your initial developer account is created it will be populated with data so that you can test the project against actual data and system.
+You will have to configure your `__tests__\integration\.env.local` file prior to running the integration tests.

+TODO: add description for `local.env` file

+You can use the following command line to run the integration tests for this project.

+TODO: add command line

 ## More information